-• Bachelor's degree from an accredited college or university, including 45 liberal arts credits;
+- Bachelor's degree from an accredited college or university, including 45 liberal arts credits; - Minimum undergraduate grade average of 3.0; - Application to the program, including a personal statement that addresses preparation for the program, career goals, and

-- Minimum undergraduate grade average of 3.0; - Application to the program, including a personal statement that addresses preparation for the program, career goals, and understanding of the profession and commitment to social work values; - Three letters of recommendation addressing applicant's suitability for the social work profession and preparedness to enter a rigorous academic program.
-At least two letters should be from college faculty and/or professionals in fields related to social work; - Resume; - An interview may be required.
+- Three letters of recommendation addressing applicant's suitability for the social work profession and preparedness to enter a rigorous academic program.
+At least two letters should be from college faculty and/or professionals in fields related to social work;

+- Resume;

+- An interview may be required.